cohitre/myron-marston/static/dev-blog/_posts/2011-08-29-making-your-gem-warning-free.md

 * I redirect stderr into a temporary file, since ruby prints warnings to stderr.
-* I pass `-r ./capture_warnings.rb` so that this file gets loaded first and ensures _all_ warnings get captured.
+* I pass ruby a `-r ./capture_warnings.rb` option so that this file gets loaded first and ensures _all_ warnings get captured.
-* In the `at_exit` hook, I reformat the output, printing only unique warnings that are traced back to files under the current directory (which is a good clue that VCR is responsible for them).
+* In the `at_exit` hook, I reformat the output, printing only unique warnings that originate from files under the current directory (which is a good clue that VCR is responsible for them).
 * Finally, I exit with a non-zero status if there are any warnings from VCR.
-This will help me keep VCR warning-free by failing the build.
+This will help me keep VCR warning-free in the future by failing the build and forcing me to remove the warnings.

 This made the output much more useful: